shemetz/ZoomPanOptions/Readme.md

 - Set to 0.1 for slower zooming, or 10 for faster zooming.
 - Technically you can give this a negative value to flip your zoom directions, if you're an oddball.

+## Invert vertical scroll
+- Only used in touchpad and alternative modes.
+If set to true, you will scroll up when dragging/scrolling down.

 # Credits

 Thanks to mrkwnzl#7407 for the touchpad support and testing!